Yuyu Lin

 Hi, I'm a Ph.D. student in the Interactive Structures Lab at Carnegie Mellon University (CMU) Human-Computer Interaction Institute (HCII), advised by Prof. Alexandra Ion.
 I intern at Ladd Lab in the summer of 2026 at Stanford University School of Medicine, advised by Dr. Amy Ladd and Deborah Kenney.

 I develop robotic functionality through mechanical intelligence.
-Working at the intersection of HCI, mechanical engineering, computer graphics, and medicine, I introduced a new class of fully passive assistive wearables that mimic the adaptive behaviors of robotic systems.
-I design, computationally model, and fabricate these personalized, fully unpowered devices, which are evaluated with clinicians and patients.
+Working at the intersection of human-computer interaction, mechanical engineering, computer graphics, and medicine, I introduce a new class of fully passive rehabilitative and assistive wearables that mimic the adaptive behaviors of robotic systems.
+I design, computationally model, and fabricate these personalized, fully unpowered devices, and evaluate them with clinicians and patients.

 Before joining CMU, I pursued my master's degree in Computer Science at Stanford University.
 I did my undergrad and master's in Industrial Design at Zhejiang University, where I'm honored to be one of the Morningside Cultural China Scholars.